kyechou/leagueoflegends/README.md

     - lib32-vulkan-radeon
     - lib32-amdvlk

+> **Note**
-Note that the above package names are based on Arch Linux.
-For other distributions that are not Arch-based, the names will most likely differ.
+> The above package names are based on Arch Linux.
+For other non-Arch based
-Please refer to the documentation of your distribution for installing the correct Vulkan drivers and other dependencies.
+> distributions, the names will most likely differ.
+Please refer to the
+> documentation of your distribution for installing the correct Vulkan drivers
+> and other dependencies.

 ## Configuration